Nightscou2018/AndroidAPS-Wiki/Building-APK.md

 * Click on 'Show in Explorer'.
 You'll find the APK is generated, sometimes it may take time to display.

 * Copy the APK to your android phone, and install it.
-If you have an older version of AndroidAPS on your phone then you will need to uninstall this first, remember to export your settings if so
+If you have an older version of AndroidAPS on your phone then you will need to uninstall this first, remember to export your settings if so.